ElHubis/The-Story-of-A-Gay-Goose/README.md

 # The Story of A Gay Goose
-We Hope You Enjoy This Story About A Gay Goose's Gay Love
+We Hope You Enjoy This Story About A Gay Goose